Jon Ossoff hits Sen. Perdue on pandemic: ‘You’re attacking the health of the people that you represent’

 In response, Ossoff unleashed on Perdue over the GOP’s handling of the coronavirus pandemic, a topic the challenger spent most of the hour-long debate relentlessly hammering.

-“Perhaps Sen. Perdue would have been able to respond properly to the covid-19 pandemic if you hadn’t been fending off multiple federal investigations for insider trading,” said Ossoff, referencing disputed claims that Perdue improperly benefited from stock trades at the outset of the pandemic.
-“It’s not just that you’re a crook, senator.
-It’s that you’re attacking the health of the people that you represent.”
+“Perhaps Sen. Perdue would have been able to respond properly to the covid-19 pandemic if you hadn’t been fending off multiple federal investigations for insider trading,” said Ossoff, referencing probes into Perdue’s stock trades, which the senator’s campaign say cleared him of wrongdoing.
+"It’s that you’re attacking the health of the people that you represent.”

 The heated exchange, which went viral in a Twitter clip that has now been viewed more than 3 million times as of early Thursday, illustrates a central challenge faced by vulnerable GOP senators forced to follow President Trump’s lead in arguing the pandemic is improving even as case numbers again significantly rise nationally.